florinsalasan/nyt_games_solvers/README.md

 small amounts of storage space.

 ### TODO:
-- [ ] Look into other methods of serializing the Trie like protobuf or messagepack
+- [x] Look into other methods of serializing the Trie like protobuf or messagepack -> Changed to pickling, now takes ~1.5s for spelling_bee instead of ~9 that json was taking to rebuild the trie
 - [ ] Add tests?
-- [ ] Add method to insert words that end in newline character, that way data doesn't need to be cleaned up
+- [ ] Reword insert method to insert words that end in non-alphabet characters like newline or '^M'
+- [ ] Change the output to be better formatted, possibly return a dict of words based on length and special category for pangrams
 - [ ] Add other games